 Debt review is a formal legal process that helps over-indebted consumers who are struggling to meet their monthly debt obligations.
-A debt counsellor approaches your credit providers on your behalf with a manageable monthly amount for a maximum period of 60 months.
+A new affordable monthly budget and payment plan will be drawn up by the debt counsellor, showing a clear picture of your household spending vs. your income and a detailed plan on how you will pay up your debt commitments.
+A debt counsellor then approaches your credit providers on your behalf with a manageable monthly payment plan to be paid within 60 months (maximum).

-Household debt to income ratio in South Africa is amongst the highest in the world at approximately 72%.
-Debt review also known as debt counselling was introduced in South Africa as a formal legal debt relief measure under the National Credit Act (NCA) 34 of 2005.
-This was to assist over-indebted consumers by applying for debt review and also to identify and profile cases of reckless lending with the aim to get the cases suspended.
+It is important to note that household debt to income ratio in South Africa is amongst the highest in the world at approximately 72%.
+This means that, on average, 72% of the monthly take-home pay that South African households earn goes towards paying debt.
+Debt review otherwise known as debt counselling was introduced in South Africa as a formal legal debt relief measure under the National Credit Act (NCA) 34 of 2005 to then assist over-indebted consumers by applying for debt review and also to identify and profile cases of reckless lending with the aim to get the cases suspended.

-If you are really stretched and struggling to service your debt every month, contact Debt Sage.
-We will guide you through the entire debt review process and help you deal with your debts.
+If you are really stretched and struggling to service your debt every month, it can be hard to know where to turn.
+We are available to help you find help in a way that’s best for you.
+We will guide you through the entire debt review process and help you deal with your debts and become debt free.